Crossbow

 Crossbows avoid these potential problems by having trigger-released cocking mechanisms to maintain the tension on the string once it has been spanned – drawn – into its ready-to-shoot position, allowing a crossbow to be carried cocked and ready and affording its user time to aim it.
 This also allows for crossbows to be operated in succession by groups of people, with one person operating a cocked crossbow while others reload and ready them.
 Crossbows are spanned into their cocked positions using a number of techniques and devices, some of which are mechanical and employ gear and pulley arrangements – levers, belt hooks, pulleys, windlasses and cranequins – to overcome very high draw weight.
 These potentially achieve better precision and enable their effective use by less familiarised and trained personnel compared to the training and practice necessary to become proficient with the English longbow or the bows of steppe nomads.

 These advantages for the crossbow are somewhat offset by the longer time needed to reload a crossbow for further shots.
 Crossbows with high draw weights require sophisticated systems of gears and pulleys to operate that are awkward and slow to employ on the battlefield.
 Medieval crossbows were also very inefficient, with short shot stroke lengths from the string lock to the release point of their bolts, along with the slower speeds of their steel prods and heavy strings, despite their massive draw weights compared to bows.
 Modern crossbow designs overcome these shortcomings.

-The earliest known crossbows were invented in ancient China in the first millennium BC and brought about a major shift in the role of projectile weaponry in wars, especially during Qin's unification wars and later the Han campaigns against northern nomads and western states.
+The earliest known crossbows were invented in ancient China in the first millennium BCE and brought about a major shift in the role of projectile weaponry in wars, especially during Qin's unification wars and later the Han campaigns against northern nomads and western states.
 The medieval European crossbow was called by many names, including "crossbow" itself; most of these names derived from the word ballista, an ancient Greek torsion siege engine similar in appearance but different in design principle.
+The Greek crossbow was likely invented independently of the Chinese crossbow.